authelia/authelia/docs/content/overview/security/measures.md

 [cookie attributes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#attributes) to help prevent cookie theft:

-1. `HttpOnly` is set forbidding client-side code like javascript from access to the cookie.
+1. `HttpOnly` is set, forbidding client-side code like javascript from access to the cookie.
-2. `Secure` is set forbidding the browser from sending the cookie to sites which do not use the [HTTPS] scheme.
+2. `Secure` is set, forbidding the browser from sending the cookie to sites which do not use the [HTTPS] scheme.
-3. `SameSite` is by default set to `Lax` which prevents it being sent over cross-origin requests.
+3. `SameSite` is set to `Lax`, which prevents it being sent over cross-origin requests.
+An option to adjust this value exists but is not recommended.

 Read about these attributes in detail on the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).